syl22-00/pocketsphinx.js/README.md

 * convert a speech recognizer written in C ([PocketSphinx](http://cmusphinx.sourceforge.net/)) into JavaScript using [Emscripten](https://github.com/kripken/emscripten),
 * record audio using the Web audio API and send it to the recognizer.

-### 1. Compiling and executing the test application
+### 1. Compilation

-For now, we have a small test that initializes a PocketSphinx decoder.
 The build is generated with CMake and makes use of LLVM.
 It should work, for now, on Linux and Mac OSX:

     $ cd .../pocketsphinx.js # This folder
     $ mkdir build